Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ### Refactoring our ToDoItem functional component

-First, let's refactor the `ToDoItem()` component so we will surround the `props.todo.description` and add a ternary conditional that will add a class if `props.todo.complete` is set to true
+First, let's refactor the `ToDoItem()` component, therefore, we will surround the `props.todo.description` and add a ternary conditional operator that will add a class if `props.todo.complete` is set to true

 ### Code the Update Method